Most real estate investors are quite familiar with capital gains taxes.

 The Bottom Line

-Not everyone qualifies for complete exclusion of capital gains tax on the sale of a primary residence.
+There are very few exceptions to the capital gains tax, and you may not qualify for a full exclusion of the capital gains tax on the sale of your primary residence.
 For instance, millions of Californians bought homes in the Greater San Francisco Bay Area in the 1960s, ’70s, and ’80s.
-Since those homes are now selling for prices well north of $1 million, capital gains are likely to well exceed the thresholds mentioned above.
-However, homeowners only have to pay taxes on capital gains that are greater than those quarter and half-million-dollar amounts.
+Since those homes are now selling for prices well north of $1 million, capital gains taxes are likely to exceed the thresholds mentioned above.
+However, homeowners only have to pay taxes on capital gains that are greater than those quarter- and half-million-dollar amounts.